 There are three pheasant release sites served by WDFW in Klickitat County.
-One is located on department-owned land, and the others are on private land.
+One is located on departmentowned land, and the other two are on private land enrolled in the Private Lands Access Program.
 Please treat the properties respectfully, so that future visitors may enjoy these sites as well.
 All sites are for day-use only; no overnight camping is allowed.
 These sites are relatively undeveloped, with primitive road access.
 Roads may be slippery when wet, and soil will become extremely soft with fall rains and snow.
 Be cautious in selecting parking places next to roads in order to avoid becoming stuck.
 Driving off-road is prohibited.